Scalar curvature rigidity of the four-dimensional sphere: Ricci flow, harmonic map heat flow, and Einstein metrics

-The short-time existence of Ricci flow was established by Hamilton in his foundational work~\cite{hamilton-three-manifolds}.
-In the following lemma, we summarize the well-known properties of the Ricci flow that will be used in this paper.
-We include a brief proof for the benefit of the reader.
+The short-time existence and primary properties of the Ricci flow were established by Hamilton in his seminal work~\cite{hamilton-three-manifolds}.
+The following lemma summarizes well\nobreakdash-known properties of the Ricci flow utilized in this paper.
+We include a brief proof for clarity.